NaReddyJashwanthReddy/churn_rate/README.md

 A/B Testing Simulation
 ```

-The scope of this project is BIG
+Their is a big scope for this project
+we are great at what we do !